 By Ryan Myers on May 21, 2018 2:33:07 PM

 Landing sales meetings from a cold email exchange takes persistence and a data-driven approach to crafting the right messages and responses.
-For example, did you know that simply personalizing cold emails can increase their open rates by as much as 100 percent?
+For example, did you know that simply personalizing cold email campaigns can increase their open rates by as much as 100 percent?
 The more emails are being opened, the higher your chance landing a meeting from them.

 It’s not just personalization, though.
 Using data, you can tailor your cold emailing methods to optimize repetitive tasks and send more emails in less time.
 You can also use the time you save to focus on implementing strategies that further boost the quality of your emails and, therefore, your odds of landing a meeting from each one.